concordion/concordion-embed-extension/README.md

 This [Concordion](http://www.concordion.org) extension adds an `embed` command that embeds HTML in the Concordion output.
 It is similar to the [echo command](http://www.concordion.org/dist/1.4.4/spec/concordion/command/echo/Echo.html), except that it does not escape HTML text.

-The [demo project](http://github.com/concordion//concordion-embed-extension-demo) demonstrates this extension.
+The [demo project](http://github.com/concordion/concordion-embed-extension-demo) demonstrates this extension.

-# Introduction
+# Installation

 To install the extension with no namespace declarations, either annotate the fixture class with: